Labor Advice and Coworking

 5. Rivalry among Existing Competitors

 This factor measures the intensity of competition in the market.
-If there are many players with similar offers, rivalry will be high, which could lead to a price war or the need to differentiate strongly.
+If there are many players with similar offers, the rivalry will be high, which could lead to a price war or the need to differentiate strongly.
 In highly competitive sectors, branding strategies and strategic alliances are key.

 Practical Example of Porter's 5 Forces Model